functional-web-app/fwa.dev/src/views/content/en/index.md

 The trade-offs of these two approaches are well-known.
 Load-balanced server fleets require deep domain expertise, and are challenging and time-consuming to provision, maintain, and scale.
 Static-centric architectures (like SPAs and the JAMstack) move dynamic functionality behind loading screens as customer web browsers are not a secure environment for backend business logic.

-#### The Functional Web App (FWA) is a different way to build web applications and APIs without these tradeoffs.
+#### The Functional Web Architecture (FWA) is a different way to build web applications and APIs without these tradeoffs.
 It offers developers the flexibility of dynamic, full-stack applications paired with the ease of scaling a static website.

-## The three facets of the Functional Web App
+## The three facets of the Functional Web Architecture

 <div id="list">